Azure Information Protection classic client administrator guide

 Use the Version information to confirm which version of the client is installed.
-You can check whether this is the latest release version and the corresponding fixes and new features by clicking the What's New link, to read the Version release history for the client.
+You can check whether this is the latest release version and the corresponding fixes and new features by clicking the What's New link, to read the Release management and supportability for the client.

 Support for multiple languages

 The Azure Information Protection client supports the same languages that Microsoft 365 supports.
 For a list of these languages, see the International availability page from Office.

 For these languages, menu options, dialog boxes, and messages from the Azure Information Protection client display in the user's language.
 There is a single installer that detects the language, so no additional configuration is required to install the Azure Information Protection client for different languages.

 However, label names and descriptions that you specify are not automatically translated when you configure labels in the Azure Information Protection policy.
 Beginning with August 30, 2017, the current default policy includes support for some languages.
 For users to see labels in their preferred language, provide your own translations and configure the Azure Information Protection policy to use these translations.
 For more information, see How to configure labels for different languages in Azure Information Protection.
 Visual markings are not translated and do not support more than one language.